 |Total study hours||150|

-The module enables students to undertake an appropriate short period of professional activity, related to their course at level 5 (Intermediate level), with a business or community organisation and to gain credit for their achievements.
-The activity can be a volunteering activity, employmentactivity, an activity within the Faculty of Computing Virtual Business Environment (VBE), placement orbusiness start-up activity.
+This module consists of a short work placement (or work-related activity) lasting over one semester.
+This usually translates into 12 to 15 full working days (or the part time equivalent of this) in the framework of 150 hours (15-credit module) considering some time for reflection, research and documentation.
+The work placement is facilitated by the University's Careers and Employability Team.
+The module enables students to undertake an appropriate short period of professional activity, usually related to their course at level 5 (Intermediate level), with a business or community organisation and to gain credit for their achievements.
+The activity can be student’s part-time job, a volunteering activity, employment activity, an activity within Londonmet, an activity related to client’s brief or business start-up activity.

 The module aims to provide students with the opportunity to: